Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 amountDetails.amount

-Set this field to the transaction amount.
+Set the value to the transaction amount.

 amountDetails.currency

-Set this field to the currency code.
+Set the value to the currency code.

 During the transaction, you might receive one or more update responses indicating the